laggycomputer/lcsg-problemsets/lcsg02.typ

     An *array* does not vary in length.
 ]

-We require arrays be contiguous in memory; that is, one element is stored right after the other.
+An array is defined to be contiguous in memory; that is, one element is stored right after the other, in their correct order.
-With linked lists, we break this constraint.
+However, this means that if an array grows larger than the amount of space given, then the entire array has to be moved (_i.e._ copied) somewhere else where it's allowed to grow further.
+Linked lists are a way to avoid this.
+We break the constraint that elements all have to be stored together.
-We can store the elements anywhere we want, but each element must store both its contents and the location of the next element.
+We can store the elements anywhere we want, but now each element must store both a value and the location of the next element.
+The location of an element in memory is called a *pointer*.

-To remember the list, we remember the location of the first element, the *head*.
+To store the linked list as a whole, we remember the location of the first element, the *head*.
 The last element is the *tail*.
+We often store the location of the tail element as well.

-Storing only "forward" pointers makes it hard to move backwards in the list; we can store pointers to previous elements too and create a *doubly linked list*.
+Storing only "forward" pointers makes it hard to move backwards in the list; we can also store pointers to the previous element, so that we can move backwards in the array, if we are willing to use more memory.
+This creates a *doubly linked list*.

 We could also link the head and tail, creating the *circular linked list*.
 This can also be singly or doubly linked.